 A powerful leadership development program would of course include the future of business basics, such as:

 *Reading complex financial data

 *New models of governance and organisational design

 However, all of these subjects would not be studied in isolation.
 They would be viewed in the most comprehensive manner possible, with diligent training in how to consider consequences generations hence forth.
 Studying the economics of a company or country is a limited view of the world and no longer viable unless the economics of the whole is considered.
 Refer back to point #1.

-5. Leadership development trends must include an exploration of ethics, sustainability, integrity.
+Leadership development must include an exploration of ethics, sustainability, integrity.
 This area has been allowed to lapse for too long.

 *Sustainability short and long term